-She tries to spread awareness when and where ever she can.
-When she was diagnosed, her doctors did not give her enough information to battle her condition confidently.
-Everything she discovered about epilepsy and her seizures she found by researching on her own and wants to help others going through similar situations.
+She tries to spread awareness when and wherever she can.
+When diagnosed, her doctors did not give her enough information to battle her condition confidently.
+Everything she discovered about epilepsy and her seizures she found by researching on her own.
+MacFarlane said she wants to help others going through similar situations.

 “One big thing I learned, that they should have told me about, was SUDEP which stands for Sudden Unexpected Death in Epilepsy,” she said.
 “There are so many different types of seizures, but you have to know everybody’s body reacts differently.”

-The Epilepsy Foundation says SUDEP is one of the more common causes of death in people suffering from uncontrolled seizures.
+The Epilepsy Foundation said SUDEP is one of the more common causes of death in people suffering from uncontrolled seizures.